angelnga/Amazon_Vine_Analysis/README.md

 ## Project Background
 Analyzing Amazon reviews written by members of the paid Amazon Vine program.
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Companies like SellBy pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.<br>
 <br>
 Pick one of 50 datasets that contains reviews of a specific product, from clothing apparel to wireless product.
-Then, using PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
-Next, using SQL to determine if there is any bias toward favorable reviews from Vine members in that dataset.
-Lastly, a summary of the analysis will submit to the SellBy stakeholders.<br>
+Then, use PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
+Next, use SQL to determine if there is any bias toward favorable reviews from Vine members in that dataset.
+Lastly, write a result and summary of the analysis to submit to the SellBy stakeholders.<br>

 ## Overview
 - Deliverable 1: Perform ETL on Amazon Product Reviews